Power's late qualifying run puts him on pole for Indy GP

 AP Sports Writer

-The Australian will start from the No. 1 spot for the 64th time in his career after going 1 minute, 9.7664 seconds on Indianapolis Motor Speedway’s 14-turn, 2.439-mile road course.
-He’s now three short of tying Mario Andretti’s IndyCar career record after knocking defending series champ and points leader Alex Palou to second after the Spaniard went 1:09.8090.
+His fast lap of 1 minute, 9.7664 seconds on Indianapolis Motor Speedway’s 14-turn, 2.439-mile road course knocked defending series champ and points leader Alex Palou to second.
+The Spaniard went 1:09.8090.

 “I feel so privileged to get so close to him.
 I never thought I’d get there,” Power said, referring to Andretti.
-“It would be such an honor to match him or surpass him.”
+“We’ll just keep chipping away at it, we know that it’s there.
+Honestly, I feel pretty blessed to get this close.”

 First, though, the Team Penske driver has bigger goals for Saturday — like winning his first race of the season.
-Power has won this race four of the previous five times he started from the top qualifying spot, and he’s trying to extend Chevrolet’s dominance this season.
+Power has won on this course four of the previous five times he started from the top qualifying spot, and he’s trying to extend Chevrolet’s dominance this season.

-There have been five drivers to win poles this season and the Chevy-powered cars have won the first four races.

-Not surprisingly, six of the first seven drivers on the 27-car grid also use Chevy engines.

 “I wanted to get pole but I knew we always lack a little bit on used reds, perhaps because I don’t have a lot of experience,” the 25-year-old said.
 “But I’m not surprised that it’s Will on the pole.”

-Two-time race winner Josef Newgarden, Power’s teammate, starts third after limiting himself to one hard lap in the third and final qualifying group.
+Josef Newgarden, Power’s teammate who has two wins this season, starts third after limiting himself to one hard lap in the third and final qualifying group.
 Conor Daly of Ed Carpenter Racing will start a season-best fourth on his home track.

 “It’s much nicer to fight with these guys than not.
-As WP says all the time these are ome of the vbest drivers in the wrold and it’s so close, it’s insane how small the gap is.
+As Will Power says all the time these are some of the best drivers in the world and it’s so close, it’s insane how small the gap is.
 We put three solid runs together.
-It would be nice to be on the front row but we one step there and that’s all it takes.”
+It would be nice to be on the front row, but we had one step there and that’s all it takes.”

-And after Roman Grosjean and Graham Rahal traded barbs over a crash at Barber Motorsports Park, Grosjean will start directly in front of Rahal.
-Grosjean qualified 10th, the outside of Row 5.
-Rahal starts 12th.

 FRUSTRATING DAY